Shewiiii/Ugoku-v2/README.md

   - [X] Embed info messages with metadata.
   - [X] Show the lyrics of a song using musixmatch API.
   - [ ] ~~(outdated) Control the bot using [this amazing UI](https://github.com/ChinHongTan/Ugoku-frontend) !~~
 - [X] Chat using Gemini 2.0 flash.
 (WIP)
   - [ ] Optimize token usage.
   - [X] Make its messages more human-like.
   - [X] Have a permanent memory!
+- [X] Review jpdb cards in Discord (sentences generated with Gemini).
+- [X] Search any word in Japanese.
+- [X] Get a random image from Danbooru (SFW only).
 - [ ] And maybe more in the future~

-- [X] Review jpdb cards in Discord (sentences generated with Gemini)
-- [X] Search any word in Japanese

 <h2>Known bugs to fix</h2>

-- Example sentences not always well chosen (Gemini, rare but still)
+- Example sentences not always well chosen when reviewing jpdb cards (Gemini, rare but still).
-- The song in vc may stop randomly
+- The song in vc may stop randomly.
-- Audio is slowing down at the beginning of a song
+- Audio is slowing down at the beginning of a song.

 <h2>Plublic playground bot</h2>